 Today we all know how romantic Venice is, day and night, with any kind of weather conditions, at any season and, let’s face it, despite the outrageous prices.
 However, during the Carnival, its charming aura is even more intense.

-I loved wandering about the famous lagoon and peeping at the gorgeous masks, their slow movements and sophisticated looks, their human eyes beyond the colorful disguise, all picturing how, back in the day, the girl from the lower class could, even for only one day, meet the prince she had been dreaming of, how lovers belonging to different lineages could steal forbidden moments protected by the fancy cover.
+They all picture how, back in the day, the girl from the lower class could, even for only one day, meet the prince she had been dreaming of.
+Or how lovers belonging to different lineages could steal forbidden moments protected by the fancy cover.

 It was my first time in Venice, I definitely had not anticipated that it was going to be right during the famous Carnival, but I can totally say I couldn’t pick a better time.